 - changes in mood, such as feeling irritable

 Hay fever can cause a blocked nose.
 A decongestant, in the form of a nasal spray, can relieve this.
 Decongestants reduce the swelling of the blood vessels in your nose, which opens your nasal passage and makes breathing easier.

-Your GP can prescribe a nasal decongestant, but there are many available from your pharmacist.
+Your pharmacist can recommend a suitable nasal decongestant.
 Check the ingredients, as some decongestants also contain antihistamine.
 If they do, they may relieve other symptoms as well.
 If not, the decongestant will only relieve your blocked nose.

 Nasal decongestants shouldn't be used for longer than 7 days.
 They may cause dryness and irritation in your nasal passage, and can make the symptoms of congestion worse (this is known as rebound congestion or rhinitis medicamentosa).

 Eye drops are available from your pharmacist to treat the hay fever symptoms that affect your eyes, such as redness, itchiness and watering (allergic conjunctivitis).
 The drops contain antihistamine, such as azelastine and olopatadine, to reduce the inflammation in your eyes, which will relieve the symptoms.

 Eye drops containing the active ingredient sodium cromoglicate (a mast cell stabiliser) are the most widely used and have been shown to be extremely safe.
 Check the patient information leaflet for the correct way to use them.
 Some may cause side effects, such as a stinging or burning sensation in your eyes.